Biography

 Candida spp. are a global and emerging threat

 Six Candida species top the World Health Organization’s list of critical and high-priority fungal threats, with infections caused by non-albicans Candida species rising globally.
 Candida asymptomatically colonizes most healthy individuals as a member of the microbiome but can cause deadly infections in susceptible hosts.
-In fact, Candida spp. are the fourth leading cause of bloodstream infection in the United States.
+In fact, Candida is the fourth leading cause of bloodstream infection in the United States.
 Additionally, the antifungals used in clinical practice are also employed in agriculture, posing unique One Health challenges, and possibly contributing to intractable fungal infections.

 Using state-of-the-art methods in microbial genomics, Dr. Proctor’s research program centers on studying the ecology and evolution of Candida in diverse contexts, including humans, the environment, and agriculture.
 By coupling clinical and field-based studies with in vitro experimental evolution, her group strives to develop novel, ecologically informed diagnostics, therapeutics, and surveillance strategies to combat Candida infections worldwide.
 Our research is organized around two central themes.

-One major focus of our laboratory is understanding how low salivary flow favors Candida colonization and outgrowth, building on our previous work.
+One primary focus of our laboratory is understanding how low salivary flow favors Candida colonization and outgrowth, building on our previous work.
 Patients with low salivary flow are at an increased risk of oral infection with Candida.
 We aim to test the hypothesis that low salivary flow selects for acidogenic and aciduric bacterial species, opening a niche for Candida colonization.
 Leveraging a retrospective collection of thousands of oral microbiome specimens and matched oral health records, this study investigates interkingdom interactions between fungi and bacteria before, during, and after experimental induction of low salivary flow in humans.

 Through genomic analysis of approximately 10,000 human oral samples, we found that bacterial communities in the mouth vary along an ecological gradient from the front to the back of the mouth in healthy individuals with normal salivary flow.
 Bacteria in different oral habitats—such as supragingival surfaces, keratinized gingiva, buccal mucosa, and alveolar mucosa—show significant variation in healthy humans.
 In contrast, this gradient is attenuated in patients with low salivary flow, suggesting that saliva plays a crucial role in shaping species diversity across teeth.
 This finding is clinically significant, as it suggests bacterial biomarkers could be developed to diagnose low salivary flow, a condition often identified nine years after the first tooth is lost to disease.